elprans/bigdata/README.rst

 =========

 When we write a program that is selecting and inserting data into a database in Python - is it IO bound or CPU bound?
-Asynchronous advocates insist that database work is IO bound and that Python's asyncio should make any Python program vastly more efficient than it could be with threads.
+Many asynchronous advocates insist that database work is IO bound and that Python's asyncio should make any Python program vastly more efficient than it could be with threads.

-My unconfirmed theory is that Python is way more CPU bound than people expect, and database operations are way faster than they expect.
+My experimentation shows that Python is way more CPU bound than people expect, and database operations are way faster than they expect.
 The additional boilerplate of "yield from" and polling required in asyncio seems that it would incur way more CPU overhead than just waiting for the GIL to context